 What could happen to my baby if I stopped taking my carbamazepine and then had a seizure during my pregnancy?

 About 1 in 3 women with epilepsy experiences an increase in frequency of seizures during pregnancy.
 Problems for the mother and fetus depend on how often she has a seizure and how long they last.
-Epileptic seizures and convulsions could cause a lack of oxygen in their blood.
+Epileptic seizures and convulsions could cause a lack of oxygen in the blood.
 This could potentially lead to brain damage and developmental issues for the child, or could be life-threatening.
-In addition, a seizure could cause the mother to fall and physically injure herself and her fetus.
+In addition, a seizure could cause the mother to fall and physically injure herself.

 Should I stop taking carbamazepine during my pregnancy?

-In order to receive the most thorough care during pregnancy, you should contact your health care providers before becoming pregnant to discuss making any changes to your medication or stopping use any time during pregnancy.
-The benefits of taking carbamazepine for your specific situation must be weighed against the possible risks to the developing baby.
+You should contact your health care providers before becoming pregnant, or when you find out that you are pregnant, to discuss making any changes to your medication.
+The benefits of taking carbamazepine must be weighed against the possible risks to the developing baby.

 Are there any other concerns with carbamazepine use during pregnancy?

 Rarely, maternal use of carbamazepine during pregnancy has been associated with bleeding problems in the newborn due to low vitamin K levels.
-It is recommended that women taking these medications receive vitamin K supplements in the last month of pregnancy and that their infants receive vitamin K supplement at birth.
+It has been recommended that women taking these medications receive vitamin K supplements near the end of their pregnancy and that their infants receive vitamin K supplement at birth.
 Women taking carbamazepine in pregnancy should discuss this with their healthcare provider and their child’s pediatrician before delivery.

 Can I take carbamazepine while breastfeeding?

 Carbamazepine passes into breast milk.
-However, the amount of carbamazepine found in an infant’s blood is low and does not build up over time.
-The World Health Organization considers carbamazepine compatible with breastfeeding.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+However, the amount of carbamazepine found in an infant’s blood is usually below a therapeutic level, meaning it would not be expected to affect the infant.
+Breastfeeding while taking carbamazepine monotherapy does not appear to affect infant growth or development.
+Some healthcare providers can measure levels of carbamazepine in the newborn if there is concern.
+Be sure to talk to your health care provider about all your breastfeeding questions.